metaforx/djangocms-rest/docs/reference/placeholders.rst

 **GET** ``/api/{language}/placeholders/{content_type_id}/{object_id}/{slot}/``

 Placeholder contain the dynamic content.
 This view retrieves the content as a structured nested object.
-You can get a direct link to build the query or all attributes from the :doc:`Pages API <pages>`.
+You can get a direct link to build the query or all attributes from the :doc:`Pages <pages>`.

 **Response Attributes:**